lyandy/AndyStore/README.md

 ##### *二、AndyDictStore*

 Just like AndyJsonStore, it also supports all Object-C types.
 But it stores data temporarily.
 Once your app is closed , the data it stores will be destoryed.
-Since it's builded based on NSdictionary.
+Since it's builded based on NSDictionary.

 __*Four methods:*__